aleph-zero-foundation/AlephBFT/README.md

 ### Founding

-The repository is founded by [Aleph Zero Foundation][webpage-link].
+The implementation in this repository is founded by [Aleph Zero Foundation][webpage-link].

 [//]: ### "badges"
 [crate-image]: https://img.shields.io/crates/v/rush.svg